IbcAlpha/IBC/userguide.md

 Remember also to change the task settings to prevent Windows automatically ending it after a certain time.

-Also you can use the `IbAutoClosedown=no` setting in the IBController configuration file to disable TWS's autologoff feature,  and the `ClosedownAt=` setting to specify when IBController will shut down TWS.
+Also you can use the `IbAutoClosedown=no` setting in the TwsAutomater configuration file to disable TWS's autologoff feature,  and the `ClosedownAt=` setting to specify when TwsAutomater will shut down TWS.

-In this way you can start IBController automatically on Sunday evening or Monday morning, keep it running all week and then close down tidily on Friday evening or Saturday morning.
+In this way you can start TwsAutomater automatically on Sunday evening or Monday morning, keep it running all week and then close down tidily on Friday evening or Saturday morning.